 - Usage depends on publishers’ restrictions—whenever possible, we try to purchase ebooks for unlimited simultaneous users.

 - Students can access these books through the library catalog (JumboSearch) with their Tufts credentials.

-- Because Tufts Libraries are resuming all regular on-campus services for Fall 2021, including print Reserve lending, we cannot make scans of print books for all of a course’s students and still be in compliance with copyright law.
+- Because Tufts Libraries have resumed all regular on-campus services, including print Reserve lending, we cannot make scans of print books for all of a course’s students and still be in compliance with copyright law.

-- Individual students can request up to 2 scanned chapters of a book (Reserve books included) through our Scan & Deliver service.
+- Individual students can request up to 2 scanned chapters of a book through our Scan & Deliver service.
 Due to copyright restrictions, we cannot scan more than this.

 - Read the Tufts University Policy on Fair Use of Copyrighted Materials to better understand copyright guidelines.